SamuelBrudner/plume_nav_sim/plug-and-play-demo/README.md

 - Instantiates the stateless run–tumble policy implemented in this demo via dotted-path
 - Runs a single episode with `runner.run_episode`, collecting RGB frames via the per-step callback
-- Prints a concise episode summary and the number of frames captured Advanced demos available for determinism and subset validation
+- Prints a concise episode summary and the number of frames captured

 Policy interface (see inline comments in `plug_and_play_demo/stateless_policy.py`)